MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 = 0.1.4 =
 * Test with WordPress 6.2.
 Minor Bug Fixes especially in image_update_callback.php.

+= 0.1.5 =
+* Minor Bug Fixes in image_update_callback.php: added the do_action.

 == Upgrade Notice ==

-Upgrade to 0.1.0 is highly recommended to get rid of the inconsistent update functions.
+Upgrade to 0.1.5 is highly recommended to get rid of the inconsistent update functions.

 == Credits ==